The Thesis

 In practice

 A regulated-sector platform team has been told by a vendor that their LLM evaluation is "97% accurate."
-A two-week strategy engagement establishes that the test set excludes the highest-risk category of user query, that the accuracy metric is structurally insensitive to the harms the system actually creates, and that the organisation needs a different framework before scaling.
+A two-week strategy engagement establishes that the test set excludes the highest-risk category of user query, that the accuracy metric is structurally insensitive to the harms the system actually creates, and that the organization needs a different framework before scaling.
 The engagement ends with a written architecture review, a recommended evaluation framework, and a clear go / no-go on the deployment.

 Deliverables